 Finally, when Packo sent the message that he was ready to meet Qi, she seemed to have misinterpreted him.
 This may be due to the language barrier.
 But he was at the Airbnb rental waiting to let her in.
 When she responded that she could meet him 2 hours later, he contacted Airbnb for help.
 And she had turned her phone off since it was going dead.

 Based on Qi’s entire paper trail, I explained to her why we could not advocate her case.
 She was polite and said that she still wanted her story told.
-She would like it to provide a warning to other travelers that Airbnb doesn’t respond in the same way as a hotel.
-If you have a problem, you might need to wait for help.
+She would like it to provide a warning to other travelers that Airbnb doesn’t respond to problems in the same way as a hotel.
+If something goes wrong, you might need to wait for help.
 And on that point, Qi is exactly right.